amplication/docs/docs/how-to/add-delete-user-entity.md

 ## Default Authentication Entity Fields

-When you create a new _Authentication_ entity in Amplication, it comes with a set of default fields that are necessary for the authentication plugins to work correctly:
+When an authentication plugin is installed, an Authentication entity should be defined.
+By default, the "User" entity is that Authentication entity, but [you can change it](#changing-the-default-authentication-entity) if you want.
+If the "User" entity is created automatically, it comes with a set of default fields that are necessary for the authentication plugins to work correctly:

 - `id` (required by all authentication plugins): An automatically created unique identifier of the entity.
 It is a required and unique field.
 - `createdAt` (required by all authentication plugins): An automatically created field of the time the entity was created.
 It is a required field.